rebelsky/sams-assorted-musings-reflections/honoraria-2020-01-xx.md

 to have a dorm named "Norris".
 Rather, it represents a desire to honor Grinnell memorires, or so I hope.

+The Memorials section has a nicely written introduction.

+> Many members of the Grinnell community find memorial gifts to the College to be an appropriate way to remember and celebrate a relative, friend, or special faculty or staff member.
+Grinnell is gradeful to receive these gifts, which provide important resources for Grinnell students and faculty members [6].
+Between July 1, 2018, and June 30, 2019, the following individuals and organizations were honored through a memorial gift to the College.
+Please note the list is in alphabetical order by last name of the honoree.

-The Memorials section is also broken up into subsections, including Alumni and Students [6], Faculty and Staff, Others, and Parents and Friends.
+Like the Honoraria section, the Memorials section is broken up into subsections, including Alumni and Students [7], Faculty and Staff, Others, and Parents and Friends.
 I'm glad to see that people continue to donate in honor of Tammy Zywicki '93.
 Nonetheless, it reminds me that we don't do enough at Grinnell to honor her memory.
 Reading the Memorials section makes me sad, so I'm not going to report on any other details.

 ---